krishna4a6av/.config/README.md

 sudo pacman -S stow
 ```

-- To use matugen colors you need to install it from you distros's package manager as well.

-The scripts uses and control the themes of the following applications:
+- The scripts uses and controlsthe themes of the following applications:

 | Application | Description                                         |
 |-------------|-----------------------------------------------------|